Last updated on January 19, 2021

 You’re probably curious why there’s dog hair in my . . . , I mean, the cat’s bed.
 I’m not certain, but I think they’re having a kinky affair.
 But that’s another story.

 Anyway, I thought if I told him about it—if he took the bait—it would give me a chance to come up with a better plan to save us from the wolf.
 We all walked back to the shack.

-Like the blaze of fire and destruction from the barrel of a gun, the large birds attacked.
+Like the blaze of fire from the barrel of a gun, the large birds attacked.
 Legs outstretched, mouths so big they could swallow a Cocker Spaniel whole . . .
 (Pause) . . . . . .

 “Rex?
 Here Rex!”
 Where was Rex?
 Oh, my Gawd!
 He had been such a good dog.